Here’s the truth. When shit hits the fan you need a versatile tool that can help you with many different purposes.

 First off, ust has kept things simple with the ParaCuda.
 It’s a well-designed machete that comes with a paracord handle.
 The blade is flexible but durable enough to handle the tough tasks that any survival situation may demand.

 Considering the price tag, we weren’t expecting top-notch material quality.
 But the full tang steel blade comes with a black oxide coating and feels sturdy.
-There’s a saw tooth edge for sawing action and the pointed tip makes it a good choice for self-defense.
+The saw blade design is an added advantage.
+Besides, the pointed tip makes it a good choice for self-defense.

 Basically, it’s not designed for heavy cutting.
 But the 11-inch long straight edge blade has sufficient weight at the top end for delivering powerful strokes.
 The edge is very sharp, so bushes and small branches don’t stand a chance.

 At 10.4 ounces, it’s one of the lightest survival machetes you can pick.
-So continuous striking action won’t leave you fatigued.
+So even continuous striking action for clearing brush won’t leave you fatigued.

 The handle has a 9-feet long paracord wrapped around it.
 That can come in handy during emergencies.
 Also included is a magnesium fire starter- a practical addition.